-I thank you in advance for your role in ensuring our safe school start in August.
+I thank you in advance for your role in ensuring our schools remain as safe as possible for our students.

-Pedro Martinez

-Superintendent of Schools
+Pedro Martinez Superintendent of Schools

 INTRODUCTION

 The purpose of this document is to inform our families and staff about our processes and plans for the start of school and adapting to the environment throughout the year.